What follows is the Table of Contents and Preface. The full text is available by clicking HERE.

 ABSTRACT

 The thesis presents and discusses events leading to the Toronto appointment of James Mark Baldwin at an early stage in his career.
-Because was pronounced in Toronto and British idealism the prevailing philosophy, most graduates of the University of Toronto advocated the appointment of James Gibson Hume, a recent fellow graduate and follower of the revered British idealist, George Paxton Young, whose death precipitated the vacancy in the chair in metaphysics.
+Because nationalism was pronounced in Toronto and British idealism the prevailing philosophy, most graduates of the University of Toronto advocated the appointment of James Gibson Hume, a recent fellow graduate and follower of the revered British idealist, George Paxton Young, whose death precipitated the vacancy in the chair in metaphysics.
 Sir Daniel Wilson, President of the University and the principals of two local theological colleges supported Baldwin, who had graduated from Princeton where he had been a student of James McCosh, the Scottish realist.
 Motivated by differences in philosophical views and attitudes on nationalism, the leaders of the University and the local press debated the issue of Baldwin or Hume.
 Of particular historical importance was the matter of the nature of psychology and its relation to philosophy and science.
 In the end the Ontario government appointed both young men.
 Baldwin, however, is the more significant historical figure.
 During his four short years at Toronto he established the first psychological laboratory in Canada and introduced an evolutionary psychology.
 Baldwin came to Toronto and left his mark on the development of academic psychology at the University of Toronto.

 TABLE OF CONTENTS